Solomon H. Snyder

 Solomon Halbert Snyder (born December 26, 1938) is an American neuroscientist who has made wide-ranging contributions to neuropharmacology and neurochemistry.
 He studied at Georgetown University, and has conducted the majority of his research at the Johns Hopkins School of Medicine.
 Many advances in molecular neuroscience have stemmed from Snyder's identification of receptors for neurotransmitters and drugs, and elucidation of the actions of psychotropic agents.
-He received the Albert Lasker Award for Basic Medical Research in 1978 for his research on the opioid receptor, and is one of the most highly cited researchers in the biological and biomedical sciences, with the highest h-index in those fields for the years 1983–2002, and then from 2007–2019.
+He received the Albert Lasker Award for Basic Medical Research in 1978 for his research on the opioid receptor, and is one of the most highly cited researchers in the biological and biomedical sciences, with the highest h-index in those fields for the years 1983–2002, and then from 2007 to 2019.

 Biography

 Personal life

 Solomon Snyder was born on December 26, 1938, in Washington D.C.
 He is one of five children.
 Snyder and his wife Elaine, who died in 2016, have two daughters and three grandchildren.
 He lives in Baltimore, Maryland.